 So, that got me thinking and then I remembered these kababs which we hogged upon (as kids or adults) at Indian weddings/parties….I mean the only thing that kept us busy in such gathering apart from playing (when kids) were fav food.

 I’ve made them a couple of times in our parties, but trust me, us being ‘snack-lovers’ it’s really hard to remember to name one at times.

 There is no ‘Must-Have’s’ in it and you can literally make one with leftovers too and that’s one of the BEST things about kababs.

 For this particular recipe, we are using mixed vegetables, some cooked lentils (I’m using green grams, you can use any other lentil or totally skip this ingredient).

-It’s really hard for me to deep fry anything, I just cannot muster that much courage to deep fry often as I cannot eat very heavy food (I always fall sick after that) and I really love to eat…..
+It’s really hard for me to deep fry anything, I just cannot muster that much courage to deep fry often as we donot like heavy / fried food (I always fall sick after that) and I really love to eat…..